Telstra outages and service status in Pambula, New South Wales

 Beware of "support numbers" or "recovery" accounts that might be posted below.
 Make sure to report and downvote those comments.
 Avoid posting your personal information.

-Telstra Issues Reports Near Pambula, State of New South Wales
+Telstra Issues Reports Near Pambula, New South Wales

 Latest outage, problems and issue reports in Pambula and nearby locations: